department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

  - url: /disability-benefits/claims-process/claim-types/
    title: What are the different claim types and what do they mean?
    description: "Learn what you need for each claim types"
+ - url: /disability-benefits/claims-process/claim-types/predischarge-claim/
+   title: How do I file while on active duty?
+   description: "Filing your claim as you get ready to leave the military may speed up the claim decision process"
+ - url: /disability-benefits/apply-for-benefits/help/
+   title: How do I get help filing a claim?
+   description: "Work with a trained professional"
 ---

 ### Prepare